DisgruntledTech/simpleBlog/README.md

 # simpleBlog

-A simple node.js blog with as little additional packaging as possible.
-All blog data stored as static files.
-Application data stored as Json files.
+A simple node.js blog with no additonal packages.
+All blog data and application data stored as JSON files.
 No database!
+This project is more of a learning experiece with JavaScript, Node.js, and JSON.

 Feel free to join in the project by creating a branch.